 Field-hunting tip

-Look in metamorphic schists and gneisses country — that is the host setting where staurolite cross typically forms.
+Look in metamorphic schists and gneisses country, the host setting where staurolite cross typically forms.
 If you start seeing kyanite, garnet, muscovite in float, you are in the right ground.
 Field specimens usually show a penetration twins habit, so train your eye for that shape before scanning the outcrop.